Runs entirely on your Mac · notarized by Apple

 Clear answers.

-Is Outlier already as good as the best cloud coding agents?
+Is Outlier as good as the best cloud coding agents?

-No. That is the goal, not the current claim.
-Outlier is a real local Mac app with shipped models and agent features, but the app and models still need work to reach the quality of the best cloud coding agents.
-Founders and Pro revenue fund that gap.
+No — that's the goal, not the claim.
+It's a real local Mac app with shipped models and agent features, and it has not closed that gap yet.
+Founders and Pro revenue fund the work.

-Nano and Lite.
-They are the lightweight local tiers for everyday use.
-Free is meant to be useful, not a fake trial.
+Nano and Lite, the lightweight local tiers.
+Meant to be genuinely useful, not a trial.

 What does Pro include?